How Safety Data Sheets Fall Short on Safety

 Background: What is an SDS?

 In 2012, OSHA revised its Hazard Communication Standard to adopt the Globally Harmonized System for Classification and Labeling (GHS) – an international system used in many countries for determining the hazards of chemicals and to warn users of chemicals about those hazards through labels and data sheets.
-MSDSs were replaced by Safety Data Sheets (SDSs) which have a consistent format and include internationally recognized hazard symbols.
-But the chemical manufacturer decides what to put in the SDS about the hazard of the chemicals in the product ---- without any government oversight to assure accuracy.
+MSDSs were replaced by Safety Data Sheets (SDSs) which have a more consistent format and include internationally recognized hazard symbols.
+But the chemical manufacturer ultimately decides what to put in the SDS about the hazard of the chemicals in the product ---- without any government oversight to assure accuracy and reliability.

 Penalties for inaccurate or missing information on an SDS are too low.